wffurr/emscripten/site/source/docs/api_reference/html5.h.rst

     If ``true``, requests context creation to abort if the browser is only able to create a context that does not give good hardware-accelerated performance.
 Default value: ``false``.

+  .. c:member:: EM_BOOL desynchronized

+    If ``true``, requests a desynchronized canvas context.
+Frame updates to canvas content will not be synchronized with DOM updates, and you may see tearing or flicker artifacts.
+On supported browsers and operating systems, this will reduce the latency by bypassing the compositor and as much of the display stack as possible.
+Pair with preserveDrawingBuffer: true and align the pixel buffer with the display panel for best results.
+Default value: ``false``.

   .. c:member:: int majorVersion
     int minorVersion